AlexAnguloMtz/Python-TDD-Practice/README.md

 Then the tests will run and the results will be printed on the command line

-# How to run the actual excercises
+# How to run the actual exercises
 1) Open the project's root directory
-2) Run any of the excercises with the standard command to do so.
+2) Run any of the exercises with the standard command to do so.
 For example:
 ```
 python3 exercise_one.py
 ```